bugsbugsbux/notes-on-nix/notes-on-nix.md

 them, and how to create new ones, see:
 <https://nixos.org/manual/nixos/stable/#sec-option-types>)

-Giving an option definition **priority** is as if definitions of the same option with weaker priority (weaker=*higher* priority value) never happened; this allows to override another definition of an option which may only be set once.
+Giving an option-definition **priority** is as if definitions of the same option with weaker priority (weaker=*higher* priority value) never happened; this allows to override another definition of an option which may only be set once.
 The default value of an option has priority